JChristensen/bpan/README.md

 Run the script to start the BPAN services and timers:
 `$ ./enable-bpan.sh`

-To suspend bpan operation, run the script:
+To suspend BPAN operation, run the script:
 `$ ./disable-bpan.sh`